ACP Sessions

 1. Attach a session

-Attach a new Cursor ACP session from the current GoClaw session:
+Attach a new ACP session using the configured defaultDriver:

 /acp attach

-When attach succeeds, GoClaw also tries to apply the configured acp.drivers.cursor.model alias to that ACP session.
-If the attached Cursor session does not expose that alias, attach fails with a clear error instead of silently picking something else.
+When attach succeeds, GoClaw also tries to apply the configured acp.drivers.<driver>.model alias to that ACP session.
+If the attached session does not expose that alias, attach fails with a clear error instead of silently picking something else.

-Attach with an explicit working directory or startup mode:
+Pick the driver explicitly, with an optional working directory or startup mode:

 /acp attach cursor --cwd /path/to/project --mode agent